Last updated 16th April, 2025

 Your tradesman will come and check out where you want to install your gas fire whether it’s a blank spot or you’re replacing a previous fire.
 They will then rip out and remove either part of the wall or your previous fireplace.

 Once the chamber is uncovered, the fireplace will be placed and installed into the hole.
-This will be done with the hearth being set down first, following with the installation of the inset, the fire and surroundings.
+This will be done with the hearth being set down first, followed by the installation of the inset, the fire and the surroundings.

 The installers will most probably ensure the area is left ready for decorators to finish the job.